 Crock Pot Cooking Method

-Please keep in mind this method works better with stew meat and chuck roast.
-These cuts have more fat and collagen, so they benefit greatly from being cooked low and slow.
+Please remember that this method works better with stew meat and chuck roast.
+These cuts have more fat and collagen, so they benefit significantly from being cooked low and slow.

 - Add the beef, vegetables, and reduced wine to the crock pot.
 Add the beef broth, Worcestershire Sauce, and soy sauce.